chromium/chromium/README.md

 1. Install chromium tree and depot_tools per https://www.chromium.org/developers/how-tos/get-the-code
    * Warning: Do not use `--no-history` (since it will make it difficult to cast the git re-wiring magic spells below).
-1. Change to and pull our (instead of the original) origins for chromium, V8 etc.
+1. Change to and pull our (instead of the original) origin for chromium.
-   * NOTE: The `gclient sync` here ensures that other third party dependencies are at the right point for our chromium fork, and not upstream tip.
+   * NOTE: The `gclient sync` here updates all subrepositories to the correct point, including both repositories we've modified and ones we haven't.
+See "Setting dependency revisions" below for more.
    * NOTE: After `git pull`, you might see "You are not currently on a branch.
 Please specify which branch you want to merge with.".
 In this case, `git switch master-or-main` will ignore any merge-related hassles, and instead tracks and switches to the remote `master-or-main` locally ([more info here](https://stackoverflow.com/a/9537923)).
    ```
    cd /path/to/chromium/src